 60% of visitors to OTAs visit your website.
 As a smart hotelier, would you not want to capitalise on this visit and bag a commission-free direct booking?
 Edwin Saldanha shares his insights on why a booking engine is important.

 The making of IBE – Internet Booking Engine.
-From early days of reservations via niche publishers, GDS, phone, fax and even snail mail to today’s OTA explosion, travel bookings have gone through a world of transformation.
-While on one hand the internet boom has given OTAs such as Booking.com, Expedia, etc a chunk of bookings, it has opened a world of direct
+From the early days of reservations via niche publishers, GDS, phone, fax, and even snail mail to today’s OTA explosion, travel bookings have gone through a world of transformation.
+While on one hand, the internet boom has given OTAs such as Booking.com, Expedia, etc a chunk of bookings, it has opened a world of direct

 bookings for hoteliers.
-On your website this is enabled by a URL link.
-This links holds your inventory, rates and promotions – the Internet Booking Engine.
+On your website, this is enabled by a URL link.
+This link holds your inventory, rates, and promotions – the Internet Booking Engine.
 It is built to attract (searchable) and convert (easily usable) users.

 What makes an IBE so precious?

 It is common knowledge that OTAs vastly outspend hotel operators in terms of marketing activity and brand awareness.
 They’re out there in full force.
 Yet, customers will in addition to using the OTAs site, look at an individual hotels website to search for more or local the information whilst making a shortlist of booking options.

 Research shows that this is true for about 60% of visitors.
 If you can convert this traffic to your site into actual bookings, think of the commission you’ll save.
 The icing on the cake is the fact that you “own” that customer and can upsell easily.
 These are also the reasons why an IBE is so important in your property’s distribution kit.

 Choosing a booking engine